 All incoming students are guaranteed five years of funding.
 This includes full tuition and stipend, contingent upon adequate progress in the program.
 You are also encouraged to pursue grants for fieldwork and dissertation write-up.
 It is a requirement of our program that all students undergo the process of competing for funding as this is an important learning process that will be critical for your career.

 All students are expected to apply for the Graduate School grants for which they are eligible.
 Review the Find Funding opportunities on the Graduate School website.

-Option to "Bank" Funds
+Option to Bank Funds

-We recommend that students spend at least 1 year in the field.
-Students who have received an outside fellowship may spend an additional semester or possibly year in the field supported by Duke (this will be in lieu of banking the funding for write-up support at Duke).
-Those with an outside fellowship who elect to spend 1 year in the field will return to Duke with three semesters of funding.
+We recommend that students spend at least one year in the field.
+Students who have received a fellowship award/grant may spend an additional semester in the field (18 months total).
+Those who are awarded outside fellowships and spend 18 months in the field will return to Duke with three semesters of funding.

 Duke offers fieldwork grants through the Graduate School.

 In the spring of the second year, students should collect information about relevant grants for their field dissertation research.
 Please note: some deadlines are as early as mid-summer following the end of second year.
 In the fall of the third year, you are expected to apply to all relevant sources for external funding for dissertation research.
 There are also grants specifically allocated to support students, after fieldwork, during the dissertation writing stage.